 - petrolatum (or petroleum)

 When reading an ingredient label and trying to determine if the product is suitable for acne-prone skin, it’s really best to focus on using products for your specific skin type.
-More than likely, these products use non pore-clogging ingredients.
+More than likely, these products will be formulated without pore-clogging ingredients.
 Check out skin types #1 – #4.